pedropintoo/Superconducting-Circuits-Defects/labeling/README.md

 [Documentation](https://labelstud.io/guide/storage#Local-storage)

 Intuition: you just need to create a project, after that, you go to the "Settings" tab, then to "Storage" and create a new "Local Storage" pointing to the folder where your data is stored.

+## Working together in the same project

+Then, other users can access the project by going to `http://<ip_address>:8080` in their web browser.

+## Saving and exporting annotations

+Important: to recreate the Label Studio don't forget to export in JSON format!!

+To train a YOLO model, you need to export as "YOLO format", and pass it through the `process-labeling.py` script.

 ## Help tutorial